-- Any future growth to the north of the town should be well-linked to the existing built-up area, improving connections across Burnham Road. - Consideration needs to be given to the role and function of Burnham Road, and how growth will be balanced with traffic movements. - A range of housing types should be provided, including those for young families, as well as opportunities for self-build homes. - Contributions should be made towards provision of improved social and community infrastructure across the town as a whole. - New growth and development should be designed and located so that it responds to views, the local landscape, and provides access to green space. - New development and housing should be well designed, reflecting local character.
+- Any future growth to the north of the town should be well-linked to the existing built-up area, improving connections across Burnham Road. - Consideration needs to be given to the role and function of Burnham Road, and how growth will be balanced with traffic movements. - A range of housing types should be provided, including those for young families, as well as opportunities for self-build homes. - Provision of new and improved social and community infrastructure, including space for leisure and recreation, schools and early years facilities, new walking and cycling links. - New growth and development should be designed and located so that it responds to views, the local landscape, and provides access to green space. - New development and housing should be well designed, reflecting local character.